Royal assent (Ireland): Granting, reserving or withholding royal assent

 Between 1922 and 1928 the Governor-General acted as the agent of both the King and the British Government.
 As a result, he could act on the advice of either, or on his own initiative withholding or refusing Assent.
-Following the implementation of a decision of a Commonwealth Conference, the British Government's relationship with all dominion Governors-General was terminated, leaving each Governor-General to be the exclusive viceregal representative of the King (who had received the new style King of Ireland.

 Unknown to the Executive Council (His Majesty's Government in the Irish Free State) the first Governor-General, Timothy Michael Healy, was given instructions to exercise the withholding and refusal powers by the United Kingdom Secretary of State for the Dominions, in a number of specific areas: